- Transfer to a tax-efficient vehicle such as an ISA or pension scheme

 - Where necessary, the buyer signs the stock transfer form

 - If required, the form is sent to HMRC for stamping (this can now be done electronically – see below) and stamp duty is paid

 - The company receives and checks the transfer documents

-5. The board of directors decide whether to approve the transfer
+- The directors decide whether to approve the transfer and document their decision

 - The company updates its statutory registers, cancels share certificate(s) and issues new certificate(s) required

-7. At a later point, the transfer is confirmed to Companies House as part of a confirmation statement (which replaced the annual return from 30 June 2016)
+- Either at the same time or later, the transfer is confirmed to Companies House as part of a confirmation statement

 Let’s look at each of these stages in turn, starting in this article with the steps up until the company receives the completed share transfer documentation.

 1 The seller of the shares completes and signs the stock transfer form

 A stock transfer form is the document usually used for the transfer of shares.
 You may see it referred to as form J30 or a share transfer form, but it means the same thing.

 The person selling the shares (often called the ‘transferor’) should complete their details on the stock transfer form, including their name and address as well as identifying the shares to be transferred, and then sign it.
 There are some circumstances, like when shares are being transferred on the death of a shareholder, where someone other than the transferor may sign either additionally or instead of the person listed in the company’s register of members.